 Usage:

-// Result: 'my:prop' model metadata property. meta_model('my:prop')
+// Result: 'nlp:token:text' entity metadata property. meta_ent('nlp:token:text')

 Description:

-Gets user metadata property p
+Gets request metadata property p

 .